[Home ] [Archive] [ فارسی ]

 ..

-Fabrication and Investigation of Toxicity of Silver Oxide Nanoparticles on Human Gingival Fibroblasts
+Synthesis and Toxicity Study of Silver Oxide Nanoparticles on Human Gingival Fibroblasts

 A Mozaffari , M Sharifyrad * , M Ranjbaran , M Radpour